How Much Should You Be Spending On Logo Design?

 If you need something more intricate or with different varieties, you can expect to pay more.

 Some agencies charge up to $10,000 or more for a comprehensive logo design.

 While many startups don’t have this kind of cash for a logo design, it might be something to consider down the line if you need more variations.

 If a designer is willing to work for a low-cost rate, you might think you’ve hit the jackpot.

 This could be a big red flag that should send you running for the hills.

-While there is no right way or wrong way to charge for a logo, a reputable designer knows their value.
+While there is no right way to charge for a logo, a reputable designer knows their value.

 This is the face of your company.